biotite-dev/biotite/doc/tutorial/application.rst

    Hit name:  Chain A, Nmr Structure Of Trp-Cage Miniprotein Construct Tc5b

 This was too simple for BLAST: It just found the query sequence in the PDB.
-However, it gives a good impresseion about how this `Application` works.
+However, it gives a good impression about how this `Application` works.
 Besides some optional parameters, the `BlastWebApp` requires the BLAST program and the query sequence.
 After the app has finished, you get a list of alignments with descending score.
-An alignment is an instance of `BlastAligenment`, a subclass of `Alignment` in ``sequence.align``.
+An alignment is an instance of `BlastAlignment`, a subclass of `Alignment` in ``sequence.align``.
 It contains some additional information as shown above.
 The hit UID can be used to obtain the complete hit sequence via ``database.entrez``.

 The next alignment should be a bit more challenging.
 We take a random part of the *E. coli* BL21 genome and distort it a little bit.
-Since we expect still a high similarity to the original sequence, we decrease the E-value threshold.
+Since we still expect a high similarity to the original sequence, we decrease the E-value threshold.

 .. code-block:: python